Yamato-Security/hayabusa/README.md

 * Currently it supports the most sigma rules compared to other similar tools and even supports count rules and new aggregators such as `|equalsfield`.
 * Event log statistics.
 (Useful for getting a picture of what types of events there are and for tuning your log settings.)
 * Rule tuning configuration by excluding unneeded or noisy rules.
-* MITRE ATT&CK mapping of tactics (only in saved CSV files).
+* MITRE ATT&CK mapping of tactics.
 * Rule level tuning.
 * Create a list of unique pivot keywords to quickly identify abnormal users, hostnames, processes, etc... as well as correlate events.
 * Output all fields for more thorough investigations.
 * Successful and failed logon summary.
 * Enterprise-wide threat hunting and DFIR on all endpoints with [Velociraptor](https://docs.velociraptor.app/).
+* Output to CSV, JSON or JSONL.

 # Downloads